World Wide Web Ham Page of W1KQ

 at any Ham Radio Outlet store or directly from Joe, K1JEK.
 Just click the link below..

-Please tell Joe that W1KQ sent you
+Tell Joe that W1KQ sent you.

 My Tower Installation Project July-August 2008